-Reared in a Quaker family from New Jersey, Alice Paul graduated from Swarthmore College in 1905, and later earned a doctorate from the University of Pennsylvania where her dissertation was on "The Legal Position of Women in Pennsylvania.”
-Radicalized by the example of Emmeline and Christabel Pankhurst, the militant founders of the Women’s Social and Political Union (WSPU) in Great Britain, Paul joined the WSPU, was repeatedly arrested and imprisoned, and participated in hunger strikes while in prison.
+Reared in a Quaker family from New Jersey, Alice Paul graduated from Swarthmore College in 1905 and later earned a doctorate from the University of Pennsylvania, where her dissertation was titled "The Legal Position of Women in Pennsylvania.”
+Radicalized by the example of Emmeline and Christabel Pankhurst, the militant founders of the Women’s Social and Political Union (WSPU) in Great Britain, Paul joined the WSPU; was repeatedly arrested and imprisoned; and participated in hunger strikes while in prison.
 During her final imprisonment, she was force-fed and had to be carried out of prison at the end of her sentence.

 “There will never be a new world order until women are a part of it.”
 Single-minded in her commitment to the equality of women, Alice Paul worked for the rest of her life for the passage of the ERA and played a significant role in adding protection for women to the Civil Rights Act of 1964.
-She was also a founder of the World Woman’s Party in 1938, which lobbied successfully for the inclusion of equality provisions in the United Nations charter and in the 1948 Universal Declaration of Human Rights.
+In 1938, she was also a founder of the World Woman’s Party, which lobbied successfully for the inclusion of equality provisions in the United Nations charter and in the 1948 Universal Declaration of Human Rights.

 The Alice Paul Papers document Paul’s work in the National Woman's Party and the World Woman's Party and her ongoing commitment to the Equal Rights Amendment.
 When her estate was put up for auction in 1987, it was purchased on behalf of the library by the Alice Paul Centennial Foundation.
 Other portions went the Smithsonian Institution in Washington, DC, and to the Alice Paul Institute, which is housed in the brick farmhouse in Mount Laurel, New Jersey, where Paul was born.